Children's Health Defense: Robert F. Kennedy Jr's involvement

 On May 8, 2019, while some areas in the United States were struggling with a resurgence of measles due to low vaccination rates, Kathleen Kennedy Townsend, Joseph P. Kennedy, and Maeve Kennedy McKean publicly stated that while their relative Robert had championed many admirable causes, he "has helped to spread dangerous misinformation over social media and is complicit in sowing distrust of the science behind vaccines."

 Kennedy's compensation has risen with the nonprofit's revenue.
 According to federal tax returns filed by the group, his salary was $131,000 in 2017, rising to $345,000 in 2020, and eventually totaling $500,000 for 2021 and 2022.
 In 2023, Kennedy was paid $326,000 for 15 weeks of work before taking leave to run for president.
 However, after being nominated for the position of Health and Human Services secretary following the 2024 United States elections, documentation filed with the U.S. Office of Government Ethics indicating those amounts corresponded to his after-tax income rather than gross income.
 His actual income from Children's Health Defense was thus $836,571 in 2022, while the 2023 figure of $326,056 appears to be correct.
 Income from previous years was not corrected.

 After Kennedy's departure, Mary Holland was appointed as Chief Executive Officer.
 Kennedy later became the U.S. Secretary of Health and Human Services on February 13, 2025.

+During the 2025 measles resurgence in the United States CHD defended Kennedy's actions as the chief health officer of the US, even as he undermined confidence in the measles vaccine and public health response.